Sugarcane: History

-For thousands of years, cane was a heavy and unwieldy crop that had to be cut by hand and immediately ground to release the juice inside, lest it spoil within a day or two.
-Even before harvest time, rows had to be dug, stalks planted and plentiful wood chopped as fuel for boiling the liquid and reducing it to crystals and molasses.
-From the earliest traces of cane domestication on the Pacific island of New Guinea 10,000 years ago to its island-hopping advance to ancient India in 350 B.C., sugar was locally consumed and very labor-intensive.
-It remained little more than an exotic spice, medicinal glaze or sweetener for elite palates.
+The first chemically refined sugar appeared on the scene in India about 2,500 years ago.
+From there, the technique spread east towards China, and west towards Persia and the early Islamic worlds, eventually reaching the Mediterranean in the 13th century.
+Cyprus and Sicily became important centers for sugar production.

 In colonial times, sugar formed one side of the triangle trade of New World raw materials, along with European manufactured goods, and African slaves.
 Christopher Columbus first brought sugarcane to the Caribbean (and the New World) during his second voyage to the Americas, initially to the island of Hispaniola (modern day Haiti and the Dominican Republic).
 The first sugar harvest happened in Hispaniola in 1501; many sugar mills were constructed in Cuba and Jamaica by the 1520s.
-The Portuguese took sugar to Brazil.
-By 1540, there were 800 cane sugar mills in Santa Catarina Island and there were another 2,000 on the north coast of Brazil, Demarara, and Suriname.
+The Portuguese introduced sugarcane to Brazil.
+By 1540, there were 800 cane sugar mills in Santa Catarina Island and another 2,000 on the north coast of Brazil, Demarara, and Suriname.

 Sugar, often in the form of molasses, was shipped from the Caribbean to Europe or New England, where it was used to make rum.
 The profits from the sale of sugar were then used to purchase manufactured goods, which were then shipped to West Africa, where they were bartered for slaves.
 The slaves were then brought back to the Caribbean to be sold to sugar planters.
 The profits from the sale of the slaves were then used to buy more sugar, which was shipped to Europe.
-Toil in the sugar plantations became a main basis for a vast network of forced population movement, supplying people to work under brutal coercion.
+Toil in the sugar plantations became a main basis for the Atlantic slave trade, supplying people to work under brutal coercion.